-With the possibility of the Federal Reserve closing its signature easy-money program, buyers have begun to feel a sense of urgency to take advantage of signature low interest rates.
-However, President Obama’s nomination of Janet Yellen for head of the Federal Reserve helped to alleviate some fears as Yellen has been a vocal proponent of the easy buying program and many hope that her taking the position will help keep interest rates down.
+With the possibility of the Federal Reserve closing its signature easy-money program, buyers have begun to feel a sense of urgency to take advantage of signature low-interest rates.
+However, President Obama’s nomination of Janet Yellen for the head of the Federal Reserve helped to alleviate some fears as Yellen has been a vocal proponent of the easy buying program, and many hope that her taking the position will help keep interested rates down.

 However, an uptick in employment rates stirred fears that the stronger economy may lead to the possibility that the government will think that homebuyers are ready to return to higher interest rates, going from around the 4% to a higher 6% rate.

-When the new year begins, brokers, developers and buyers will begin keeping a sharp eye out for changes in interest rates.
+When the new year begins, brokers, developers, and buyers will start keeping a sharp eye out for changes in interest rates.

 According to Jordan Roth, a senior branch manager at GFI Mortgage Bankers, a residential mortgage provider in Manhattan, the past few months have already seen an uptick in buying, despite an increase in interest rates and the small amount of available residential inventory.

-Despite this relative good news, some suspect that an increase in interest rates will have a negative effect on the market in the long-term, by slowing the growth of home prices and hampering the ability of commercial investors to refinance property.
+Despite this relatively good news, some suspect that an increase in interest rates will harm the market in the long-term, by slowing the growth of home prices and hampering the ability of commercial investors to refinance the property.

 Still, not everyone agrees that the Fed will put an end to the buying program.
-This isn’t the first time that there has been a rumor that the program will be ending, so there is still hope that it will continue for a while in order to keep buying going.
+It isn’t the first time that there has been a rumor that the program will be ending, so there is still hope that it will continue for a while to keep buying going.

-Roth explains that in order for the current program to end, another would have to take its place.
+Roth explains that for the current program to end, another would have to take its place.

-And other experts say that the economy would have to see a huge boom before interest rates could increase so dramatically.
+And other experts say that the economy would have to see a massive boom before interest rates could increase so dramatically.

-Seth Pinsky, executive vice president at RXR Realty and the former president of the NYC Economic Development Corporation under Mayor Michael Bloomberg explains that a new administration is always met with some concern, but with new change also comes new possibility.
+Seth Pinsky, executive vice president at RXR Realty and the former president of the NYC Economic Development Corporation under Mayor Michael Bloomberg, explains that a new administration is always met with some concern, but with new change also comes new possibilities.

 At the top of the list is de Blasio’s pledge to push for mandatory inclusionary zoning, which changes current rules on affordable housing for developers.